NorthStarUAS/ImageAnalysis/motion/docs/README-motion-dmd.md

 ## DMD-based scene segmentation in video from a static camera

-When the camera is not moving, pixels representing a static background portion of a scene should not change (or change very little due to sensor noise, etc.)
+When the camera is not moving, pixels representing a static background portion of a scene should not change (or change just a little due to things like sensor noise or the camera adjusting its exposure, etc.)

 Applying DMD to "static" video produces a zero frequency mode corresponding to the non-changing pixels in the video.
 We call this